-Olympic Gymnast McKayla Maroney Looks Stunning In Form-Fitting Little Black Dress
+Olympic Gymnast McKayla Maroney Looks Stunning In Formfitting Little Black Dress

 “Love of my life,” one person wrote.

-“Forever my crush,” commented another.
+“Forever my crush,” another commented.

-“Absolutely stunning as usual,” added a fan.
+“Absolutely stunning as usual,” a fan added.

-Others were happy to end the week with an update from the athlete, who has moved into singing since retiring from the world of competitive gymnastics.
+Others were happy to end the week with an update from the former athlete, who has moved into singing since retiring from the world of competitive gymnastics.
 Maroney often uses her social media presence to give updates about new projects, though the images she shared Friday did not seem to have any deeper message beyond giving fans a glimpse of her revealing attire.

 In a second post, Maroney pulled in closer, showing off her face and another slight smile.

-This was a hit as well, with more people complimenting the former gold medal-winning gymnast on her good looks.
+This was a hit as well, with more people complimenting the gold medal-winning gymnast on her good looks.

-“You’re so beautiful!!!” wrote a fan, ending the comment with a long series of heart-eyes emoji.
+“You’re so beautiful!!!” a fan wrote, ending the comment with a long series of heart-eyes emoji.

-Maroney’s fans have been happy to see her back on social media after she had gone on a long hiatus that stretched through much of last year.
-While the former U.S. Olympic athlete have regularly used her social media feed to show off some racy snaps and share updates about her life, she was quiet through much of 2020 before returning in the fall and explaining the reason behind her absence.
+Maroney’s fans have been happy to see her back on social media after she had gone on an extended hiatus that stretched through much of last year.
+While the former U.S. Olympic athlete has regularly used her feed to show off some racy snaps and share updates about her life, she was quiet through much of 2020 before returning in the fall and explaining the reason behind her absence.

-“Choosing peace, silencing your mind, and letting go of what you can’t control, and being realistic, and honest about what you can control,” she wrote in one Instagram post, adding that she was learning to accept that not everything in her life would be perfect and she needed to be able to keep pushing forward.
+“Choosing peace, silencing your mind, and letting go of what you can’t control, and being realistic, and honest about what you can control,” she wrote in one Instagram post, which can be seen here.

+In the caption, she added that she was learning to accept that not everything in her life would be perfect and that she needed to be able to keep pushing forward.